Shimin233/Python100days/Day6/Tuples and strings.md

 - String
   - Slice and update a string
   - Operators for strings, 3 categories:
+    1. Lower/uppercase
-  1. Lower/uppercase, Contents, their formats and their positions, andAlter the string
+  2. Contents, their formats and their positions
+  3. Alter the string